digital-ai/release-integration-sdk-go/README.md

 # release-integration-sdk-go

-Go remote runner wrapper for projects that use the container tasks made in go.
+Release integration SDK for projects that use the container tasks made in go.

 See [Project WIKI](https://github.com/digital-ai/release-integration-sdk-go/wiki)